 As you know, it is impossible to foresee everything, so the only way to make sure that the product is working is to extensively test it in practice and with great attention quality.
 Some use cases are checked automatically, some manually, but always on several devices and in different situations.

 The work is not easy: any errors that occur among different users are considered a mistake of testers.
 However, this work should be done in any case, and the main task is to transfer it from users to the development stage.

 The opinion that it is required to spend five times more efforts to promote a digital product than to create it directly is not far from the truth.

 Why do large companies buy teams of several people for hundreds of millions of dollars when it is much cheaper to make an analogue themselves?
 They are not buying a product, they are buying an audience and a relationship with it.
 Attracted and retained user attention is the main and most valuable asset of our time.

 Each audience is unique, each needs its own approach and its own strategy.
 The key, as always, lies in solving the problem of people: if it turns out to be done efficiently and clearly, capaciously, it is easy to convey this solution to users, it will be possible to create a kernel that will grow dynamically.

-The methodology for promoting the application is laid before its creation, at the stage of developing a marketing strategy.
+The methodology for promoting the app is laid before its creation, at the stage of developing a marketing strategy.
 It is important.

 The product needs not only technical support.
-Modern mobile applications are services that are updated at a fast pace, respond quickly to changes in customer needs and reflect the events of the world.
+Modern mobile apps are services that are updated at a fast pace, respond quickly to changes in customer needs and reflect the events of the world.

 If a problem occurs, you need to solve it and turn it to the benefit of customers.
 Personal greetings on holidays are always perceived warmly.
 Continuous small improvements are perceived as pleasant properties of a living developing product.